-As of December 31, 2021, Evolve Transition Infrastructure LP (the "Partnership," "we" or "us") had a single class of security registered pursuant to Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): common units representing limited partner interests in the Partnership ("common units").
+As of December 31, 2022, Evolve Transition Infrastructure LP (the "Partnership," "we" or "us") had a single class of securities registered pursuant to Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): common units representing limited partner interests in the Partnership ("common units").
 We also had a single Warrant Exercisable for Junior Securities (the "2019 Warrant") issued and outstanding, which is exercisable for Junior Securities, including common units.

 The following description is a summary and does not purport to be complete.
-It is subject to and qualified in its entirety by reference to (i) the Third Amended and Restated Agreement of Limited Partnership of the Partnership (our "partnership agreement"), which is incorporated by reference as Exhibit 3.4 to the Annual Report on Form 10-K, of which this Exhibit 4.3 is a part, and (ii) the 2019 Warrant, which is incorporated by reference as Exhibit 10.29 to the Annual Report on Form 10-K of which this Exhibit 4.3 is a part.
+It is subject to and qualified in its entirety by reference to (i) the Third Amended and Restated Agreement of Limited Partnership of the Partnership, which is incorporated by reference as Exhibit 3.5 to the Annual Report on Form 10-K, of which this Exhibit 4.2 is a part, as amended by the letter agreement, dated as of November 16, 2020, by and between the Partnership and Stonepeak Catarina Holdings, LLC (the "Stonepeak Letter Agreement"), as further amended by Amendment No. 1 thereto, effective as of February 26, 2021 ("partnership agreement"), and (ii) the 2019 Warrant, which is incorporated by reference as Exhibit 10.44 to the Annual Report on Form 10-K of which this Exhibit 4.2 is a part, as amended by Amendment No. 1 thereto, effective as of February 24, 2021, Amendment No. 2 thereto, effective as of May 3, 2021, Amendment No. 3 thereto, effective as of August 2, 2021, Amendment No. 4 thereto, effective as of November 5, 2021, Amendment No. 5 thereto, effective as of November 9, 2021, Amendment No. 6 thereto, effective as of February 1, 2022, Amendment No. 7 thereto, effective as of May 2, 2022, Amendment No. 8 thereto, effective as of August 1, 2022 and Amendment No. 9 thereto, effective as of December 28, 2022.
 Please read and refer to the partnership agreement, the applicable provisions of the Delaware Act and the 2019 Warrant, for additional information.
 References to our "general partner," refer to Evolve Transition Infrastructure GP, LLC.
 Capitalized terms used but not defined herein have the meanings ascribed to them in the partnership agreement.